miguelgrinberg/microdot/docs/intro.rst

 Cookies
 ^^^^^^^

-Cookies that are sent by the client are made available throught the :attr:`cookies <microdot.Request.cookies>` attribute of the request object in dictionary form.
+Cookies that are sent by the client are made available through the :attr:`cookies <microdot.Request.cookies>` attribute of the request object in dictionary form.